 A loss in the SISTRIX Visibility Index can always be traced back to a loss or a decrease of ranking positions for valuable keywords.

-Since you were able to already exclude the possibility of a specific hostname or directory being responsible for the visibility loss of 40% for the domain karstadt.de, you now have to identify which keywords drastically lost ranking positions.
+Since you were able to already exclude the possibility of a specific hostname or directory being responsible for the visibility loss for the domain, you now have to identify which keywords drastically lost ranking positions.

 For this, you can use the analysis of the ranking-changes.
 Select this through the menu item of the same name.

 First, select the type of ranking-change you want to analyse.
-In this case, wer are interested in the lost keywords.
+In this case, we are interested in the lost (to beyond position 100) keywords.

 In the second step, define two date-ranges to compare.
-In this case, to identify the keywords responsible for the loss of visibility, choose the date #1 for the week before the crash and the date #2 for the week where you noticed the change in the Visibility Index of the domain.
+In this case, to identify the keywords responsible for the loss of visibility, choose the date #1 for the week before the crash (25th January 2021) and the date #2 for the week where you noticed the change in the Visibility Index of the domain (8th February 2021).

 You will then get a list of keywords including their absolute changes of position within the selected timespan.

-In the case of the domain karstadt.de, you can see that top-ranking positions for valuable keywords, for example [dkny uhren] (dkny watches) or [damenuhren] (womens watches), worsened drastically during this time.
-In part, the ranking positions dropped by almost 90 places from the first Google result page to the tenth.
-Other valuable keyword placements, [elektrogeräte] (electronic devices) for example, completely dropped from position #1 and out of the top-100 search results.
+In the case of the domain campaignmonitor.com, you can see that top-ranking positions for valuable keywords, for example “bcc email” or “cc and bcc” completely dropped from position #1 or #2 and out of the top-100 search results.

 Now we need to find out what caused these drastic ranking losses.